mlrahman/NEUB_RPS/README.md

 # NEUB_RPS
-This web application is developed for the result processing system of North East University Bangladesh.
+This web application is developed considering the result processing system of North East University Bangladesh.
+I build this website only for practicing purpose and by my own interest during the lockdown of COVID-19 for passing the leisure time.
+However if anyone interested to use it please let me know via email at mirlutfur.rahman@gmail.com.
+Below I have added some features of this application.

 <h2>Student Panel (General User)</h2>
 <ul>